Solar Panel Cost Guide in St Thomas, PA (Mar 2023)

 - Some reported issues with customer service

-EcoWatch's St Thomas, PA Solar Cost FAQs
+EcoWatch's St. Thomas, PA Solar Cost FAQs

-What is the average cost of installing solar panels in St Thomas?
+What is the average cost of installing solar panels in St. Thomas?

-On average, the lifespan of solar panels is about 25 to 30 years.
+On average, solar panels can last about 25 to 30 years.
 Some even last up to 50 years, but their efficiency goes down by about 0.8% each year.
 You can choose to replace them sooner if you want to maintain a higher level of energy production.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.